 A simple association between two classes describes a structural relationship between them.
 Further, it signifies that both classes are associated with each other at the same level and holds equal importance.
 But what to imply, for a more refined relationship between those classes, where we could be able to distinguish between the classes having more priority than the classes having less priority.
 These types of relationships are known as aggregation.

-An aggregation relationship is represented by a “has a” relationship, which means an object of a whole ‘has’ objects of the part.
+An aggregation relationship is expressed by a “has a” relationship, which means an object of a whole ‘has’ objects of the part.
 It supplements semantic connotations in a simple association.
 To show aggregation in UML we use an unfilled diamond at the whole (entity) end.

 The simple form of aggregation is completely conceptual in sense.
 The meaning of the navigation does not change here, and the navigation specifies the direction as it does in the association.
 To merely distinguish the whole from the part, the open diamond is used.